zion302/tensorflow-windows_wheel/README.md

 # tensorflow-windows_wheel

-This repo contains the latest windows built for tensorflow.
+This repo contains the latest windows built for tensorflow-gpu.

-- Python 3.6 support
+- Python 3.6 support (the official ci build currently only support Python 3.5)

 - 64 bit Windows support